Rules & Regulations

 - All participants and their accompanying members are responsible for their own expenses and no reimbursements of any kind will be provided.

-- The Piano Festival is open to the public.
+- The Piano Competition is open to the public.
 Participants’ are able to observe all competition classes.

 - ALL persons wishing to observe the competition (including parents, teachers, page turners) are required to purchase a Entry Pass from the Registration Desk.